 Day 3 Post-op

-After day three, most patients begin to feel somewhat more like themselves, although fatigue persists.
-You likely will not need prescription pain medication anymore, and swelling should start to dissipate.
-You may feel some numbness or tingling around the incisions or in other areas of the face.
-This is completely normal and will improve with time.
+Most patients begin to feel more like themselves by day four, though some fatigue will persist.
+You likely will not need prescription pain medication anymore, and your swelling should start going down.
+You might feel some numbness or tingling around the incisions.
+This is completely normal and will fade over time.
+As you regain your energy, try walking around the house.
+Light activity increases blood circulation, which helps you heal faster and reduces the risk of blood clots.

 Facelift Recovery Week Two